Cross-cutting Thematic Issues

 UN Network on Migration, which was launched on 9 December 2018 with the objective to, among other things, “ensure effective, timely, coordinated UN system-wide support to Member States in their implementation, follow-up and review of the GCM”.
 In particular, mandate holders discussed how they could ensure that their findings and recommendations relevant to migration are mainstreamed in the implementation, follow-up and review of the GCM.

-A non-exhaustive compilation of Special Procedures reports relating to migration can be found
+Non-exhaustive compilation of Special Procedures reports relating to migration (PDF).

 The human rights impact of climate change is a critical emerging issue that cuts across several Special Procedures mandates.
 Through their reports and other activities, mandate holders have consistently called for an enhanced human rights-based approach to effectively combat climate change and its impacts, such as accelerated rising sea-levels, costly extreme weather events, diminished food security, migration, increased air pollution, ecosystem destruction, biodiversity loss, and conflicts that undermine both human rights and sustainable development.
 Such an approach addresses climate change’s negative impact on, among others, the rights to life, water and sanitation, health, food, an adequate standard of living, housing, property, a healthy environment, culture, self-determination, and development.
 At the same time, it also integrates and promotes essential enabling rights, especially the rights to meaningful and informed participation, access to information, and access to remedies.
 By promoting a human rights based-approach that addresses climate change’s cross-cutting impact on human rights and empowers people, mandate holders seek to “spur stronger action” and promote “policy coherence, legitimacy and sustainable outcomes” in international and national efforts to combat climate change (A/HRC/31/52).
 As just one example of Special Procedures’ cross-cutting engagement on this urgent issue, nine mandate holders issued a